vensko/pint/README.md

  - **PINT_DEPS_DIR** - absolute path to the *deps* directory.
  - **PINT_DB** - comma-separated list of file paths and URLs to .ini files with app definitions.
  - **PINT_USER_AGENT** - Pint's user agent.
+ - **PINT_DEV** - remote sources are updated once a day, this flag disables the cache.

 # Databases
 App definitions are described in INI format.
 File paths and URLs to .ini files are passed to Pint via the PINT_DB environment variable as a comma-separated list.
 By default, there are two registered databases:
-- [https://d.vensko.net/pint/db/packages.ini](https://d.vensko.net/pint/db/packages.ini) - maintained by Pint's author in [this](https://github.com/vensko/pint-packages) repository.
+- [https://d.vensko.net/pint/db/packages.ini](https://d.vensko.net/pint/db/packages.ini) - maintained by Pint's author in [this repository](https://github.com/vensko/pint-packages).
-- packages.user.ini - you can create this file in Pint's directory and use it for custom app definitions.
+- packages.user.ini - missing by default, can be used for custom app definitions.

 Feel free to override PINT_DB with your own app sources.